nausea87/AzureKeyVault-RBAC-Checker/README.md

 # Azure Key Vault RBAC Access Checker

-This console application in checks whether you have access to secrets in Azure Key Vault based on Role-Based Access Control (RBAC) permissions.
+This console application checks whether you have access to secrets in Azure Key Vault based on Role-Based Access Control (RBAC) permissions.
+Just a small app to quickly see if everything works as intended.

 ## Prerequisites